 Membership and Terms

-The Committee shall be comprised of six to eight full-time faculty members.
+The Committee shall be comprised of five to seven full-time faculty members.
 The membership, as much as possible, should be representative of the faculty from the various colleges, schools, and the library.
 These faculty members will serve two-year overlapping terms with approximately one-half of the memberships lapsing each year.

 The UCET director shall serve as an ex officio member of the committee.